Lemons N Lyme

 Shortcake

 • Preheat the oven to 350 F. Oil and line the bottom of a cake pan with parchment paper.
+Or oil a cast iron pan well.

 • Before starting the cake, place a medium bowl in the freezer to use for the coconut whipped cream later.